Wildelyssa/js-todo-list/README.md

 ## Improvements and Edits
 * Line-through property includes the Delete button since it is nested in the <li> element
   * Separate delete button from `<li>` element so style is not inherited, or make a new class/exception for delete button
+* Responsive design
+   * Decrease size of elements, and look at margins and padding for mobile to make fully responisive